h0lmes/mockservice/README.md

     Mock-Suffix: api-v1-item-{id}/invalid_format

-In the example above if you call an endpoint `GET /api/v1/item/{id}` then the Route with suffix `invalid_format` would be triggered.
+In the example above if you call an endpoint `/api/v1/item/{id}` then the Route with the `invalid_format` suffix would match.

 #
 ### Predefined variables